nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Creating a new team: `add team`

 You have formed your group for the project and are ready to work on the best software project ever created!
-Now you are ready to create a new team.
-First, decide on a nice team name and a description that fits the purposes of your team.
+After deciding on a nice team name and a description that fits the purposes of your team, you are now ready to create a new team.
-Next, key in `add team -n <TEAM_NAME> -d <TEAM_DESCRIPTION>` and a new team will be created.
-Combine this with [set team command](#set-a-new-team-set-team) to directly switch to the team you just created.

 The `add team` command allows you to add a new team to your list of teams.
 The new team is added to the [teams section](#teams-section) as seen in the image below.
 Do not worry if an error shows up, you might have typed something wrongly.

 Here, let us take a quick walk-through on how to add a team.

 Let us try to add a new team named `CS2103T`, with a description called `Software Engineering`.
-Enter the command

-`add team CS2103T -d "Software Engineering"`
+Enter the command `add team CS2103T -d "Software Engineering"` to add the team as described.

 If done successfully, you should see a new team show up in the [teams section](#teams-section) as shown below.

 ![Add Team Example](images/AddTeamExample.png)

+Combine this with [set team command](#set-a-new-team-set-team) to directly switch to the team you just created.

 **Format:** `add team [-h] [-d=TEAM_DESCRIPTION] <TEAM_NAME>`